Small investors poised for bigger role in wake of Royal Mail sale

 Bankers say retail is more suited to bigger sales of well-known companies, such as some consumer, retail or technology brands.
 Among those upcoming listings expected to include a retail offering is theme park operator Merlin.

-The government has also said it may offer shares to retail investors when it offloads more of its stake in bailed-out lender Lloyds Banking Group (LLOY.L).
+The government has also said it may offer shares to retail investors when it offloads more of its stake in bailed-out lender Lloyds Banking Group.

 MANDATORY RETAIL